-Type I and II Ground Disturbing Categorical Exclusion Action Classification Form
+Type I or II Categorical Exclusion Action Classification Form

-STIP Project No. U-6022
+STIP Project No. U-6026

-WBS Element 47148.1.1
+WBS Element 47150.1.1

-Federal Project No. BGANY-0507(011)
+Federal Project No. STBG-0512(014)

-A. Project Description: Project U-6022 will update the closed loop signal system in the Town of Fuquay-Varina (Wake County).
-The project includes the installation of new infrastructure with approximately 24 miles of new fiber-optic cable (overhead and underground), 40 upgraded cabinets, one new hub cabinet, and the addition of three new Closed-Circuit Television (CCTV) cameras.
+A. Project Description: The North Carolina Department of Transportation proposes to upgrade the traffic signal system in the Town of Knightdale, Wake County as part of STIP Project U-6026.
+The project includes the installation of new infrastructure with approximately 16 miles of new fiber-optic cable (overhead and underground), 27 upgraded cabinets, one new hub cabinet, and the addition of four new Closed-Circuit Television (CCTV) cameras (three new and one replacement).
 The existing overhead signals and pedestrian signal equipment will be maintained.
 See Figure 1 for a project location map.

-This project will modernize and expand the existing traffic signal system and will take place within existing NCDOT right-of-way and public utility easements.
+This project will upgrade and expand the existing traffic signal system and will take place within existing right-of-way and public utility easements.
 The existing cabinets will be replaced and whenever possible, the current location and mounting method of the cabinet will be maintained.
 Overhead and underground cables will be placed on existing poles or in existing underground conduit, where feasible.
-NCDOT is coordinating with the utility providers on this project.
-The project is currently scheduled for construction to begin in State Fiscal Year (SFY) 2022 with an estimated total cost of approximately \$3,286,000.
+The North Carolina Department of Transportation (NCDOT) is coordinating with the utility providers on this project.
+The project is currently scheduled for utilities in State Fiscal Year (SFY) 2022 with construction in SFY 2023.

 Project impacts are anticipated to be minor as the system is versatile and capable of avoiding or minimizing environmental impacts in most locations.
+Minimally invasive directional boring will be used where needed.
 As a result, significant environmental effects are not anticipated from this project.